 - Psychological Consultation

 It is recognised that all children in care need to live in an environment where they feel safe and understood.
 The principles of developing healthy attachments, acting as a good parent and permanency form the bedrock of our philosophy of care at QPC.
 Following an assessment, the psychological formulation of the child is fed back to the staff team by way of consultation.
-The staff team are encouraged to be active agents in this process and in doing so develop a sense of ownership over the intervention plan.
+The staff team members are encouraged to be active agents in this process and in doing so develop a sense of ownership over the intervention plan.
 This ‘top-down’ and ‘bottom-up’ dynamic increases dialogue between the clinical and residential team and reduces staff burn-out and splitting.

 In addition to mandatory training, residential staff receive additional training on a range of topics that relate to mental health and neurodevelopmental development.
 Bespoke training packages have also been developed for staff to support them to address the unique needs of the children in their care.